obonaventure/cnp3/Missions/S9/routing2.rst

  E             2 via C  2 via C,D  1 via E    1 via E    0
  ===========  ========  =========  =========  =========  =========

 An important difference between OSPF and RIP is that OSPF routers flood link state packets that allow the other routers to recompute their own routing tables while RIP routers exchange distance vectors.
 Consider that link `B-C` fails and that router `B` is the first to detect the failure.
-At this point, `B` cannot reach anymore `A`, `C` and half of its paths towards `E` have failed. `C` cannot reach `B` anymore and half of its paths towards `D` have failed.
+At this point, `B` cannot reach anymore `A`, `C` and 50% of its paths towards `E` have failed. `C` cannot reach `B` anymore and half of its paths towards `D` have failed.

 Router `B` will flood its updated link state packet through the entire network and all routers will recompute their forwarding table.
 Upon reception of a link state packet, routers usually first flood the received link-state packet and then recompute their forwarding table.
 Assume that `B` is the first to recompute its forwarding table, followed by `D`, `A`, `C` and finally `E`